Programmable Property-Based Testing: Introduction

 To that end, we turn to a deeper, but not entirely deep, embedding for the representation of properties, designing a language that can be reified as a data structure and then interpreted in different ways~\cite{hudakBuildingDomainspecificEmbedded1996,PHOAS,goldsteinParsingRandomness2022,DeeperShallowEmbeddings}.
 We introduce a novel style of mixed embeddings that is particularly well-suited for representing properties for testing, which we call {\em deferred binding abstract syntax}: rather than binding a variable once at the site of its universal quantification, we will instead bind it at every one of its use sites.
 This representation allows us to fully {\em decouple the specification from the runner}: the property itself expresses only the specification and the runner can be programmed by the user to interpret the property---allowing for maximum programmability.

-We offer the following contributions: \begin{itemize}[leftmargin=2em] \item We introduce a new style of mixed embeddings, which we call {\em deferred binding abstract syntax}, and use it to define a property language that allows for arbitrary re-interpretation of the way properties are executed (\S~\ref{sec:property-languages}). \item We implement our property language API in the QuickChick property-based testing framework for Rocq, leveraging dependent types to ensure that properties are well-formed while retaining ergonomics (\S~\ref{sec:rocq}). \item We implement our property language API as part of a new PBT framework in Racket, leveraging dynamic typing and macros to hide the internal data structure, providing an identical user interface to existing libraries, while enabling flexibility through the deeper embedding (\S~\ref{sec:racket}). \item We thoroughly evaluate our approach in three ways: First, we demonstrate the flexibility of this new language by implementing a variety of complex runners from the recent literature---including ones with coverage-guided fuzzing and context-sensitive shrinking---all in user code.
+We offer the following contributions: \begin{itemize}[leftmargin=2em] \item We introduce a new style of mixed embeddings, which we call {\em deferred binding abstract syntax}, and use it to define a property language that allows for arbitrary re-interpretation of the way properties are executed (\S~\ref{sec:property-languages}). \item We implement our property language API in the QuickChick property-based testing framework for Rocq, leveraging dependent types to ensure that properties are well-formed while retaining a surface syntax close to existing property APIs (\S~\ref{sec:rocq}). \item We implement our property language API as part of a new PBT framework in Racket, leveraging dynamic typing and macros to hide the internal data structure, providing an identical user interface to existing libraries, while enabling flexibility through the deeper embedding (\S~\ref{sec:racket}). \item We thoroughly evaluate our approach in three ways: First, we demonstrate the flexibility of this new language by implementing a variety of complex runners from the recent literature---including ones with coverage-guided fuzzing and context-sensitive shrinking---all in user code.
 Then, we compare the performance of our implementation to existing frameworks, showing negligible overhead.
-Finally, we showcase how the flexibility of our approach allows for rapid prototyping and experimentation, by carrying out three experiments to fine tune testing aspects. \end{itemize}
+Finally, we showcase how the flexibility of our approach allows experiments to be expressed as changes to reusable runners and runner components, by carrying out three experiments to fine tune testing aspects. \end{itemize}

 We conclude with related (\S~\ref{sec:related}) and future (\S~\ref{sec:future}) work.